Iacaruso-lab/AC-VC-paper/README.md

 Lastly, you will need to clone the ccf_streamlines repository, available at: https://github.com/AllenInstitute/ccf_streamlines.git

 ## How to use
 Figures are plotted in the jupyter notebooks, which include "main" in their title.
 They rely on functions defined in the respective python modules.
-Most figures and supplementary figures have their own jupyter notebook, with the expection os S8, S9 and S10, which are plotted within the notebooks for main Figures 3 and 4.
+Most figures and supplementary figures have their own jupyter notebook, with the exception os S8, S9 and S10, which are plotted within the notebooks for main Figures 3 and 4.